-The Online DSG2020 Course is designed for undergraduate, graduate students, recent graduates and young professionals who wish to deepen and broaden their knowledge in such fields as life sciences, developmental and environmental studies, international relations.
+The DSG2021 Online Course is designed for undergraduate, graduate students, recent graduates and young professionals who wish to deepen and broaden their knowledge in such fields as life sciences, developmental and environmental studies, international relations.

 You can apply simply by filling in our usual Online Application Form HERE:

 We will get in touch with every applicant individually regarding the status of the application.
-Students, who have already been accepted to the Summer School 2020, will receive the preference in the registration to the on-line course.

-The Deadline for applications is May 31st, 2020.
+The Deadline for applications is April 5th, 2021.
 Please be aware that the last-minute applications won’t be considered due to organizational reasons.

 Killian Stokes is an award-winning social entrepreneur with 20+ years experience in fundraising, business development and communications within the tech and not for profit worlds.
 He has worked across Europe, America, Africa and Asia for a broad range of organisations – from tech start ups to international aid agencies – and has networked and engaged globally at senior management, founder and CEO level.